geoo993/ComputerGraphicsWithOpenGL/README.md

 ```

 7) The Xcode project should be available in the build folder of the project.
-Open the Xcode project and set the active scheme to ComputerGraphicsWithOpenGL target in the Build Scheme.
+Open the Xcode project `ComputerGraphicsWithOpenGL.xcodeproj` and set the active scheme to ComputerGraphicsWithOpenGL target in the Build Scheme.
 ```
 Product => Scheme => Choose Scheme => ComputerGraphicsWithOpenGL
 ```